Ylvauk/Django-Spotify/README.md

 To replicate what we would get back from our database we will be creating a class that is an artist.
 This class will recieve a name, image, and bio.

+> Note: Putting this fake Artist class and artists list is just for demonstration purposes so we can focus on Views, Templates, and URLs in this app.
+In tomorrow's lab we'll add in Models that interact with our database.

 In main_app/views.py:

 ```py